vs34/LibrarySystem/README.md

 2. **Artifact ID**: `<artifactId>` specifies the name of the project or artifact.
 It is set to `library` in this example, indicating that this Maven project is named "library."

 3. **Version**: `<version>` defines the version number of the project.
 It is set to `1.0-SNAPSHOT` here but should be updated as you make changes and releases to your project.

-### Project Properties

-4. **Java Compiler Version**: `<maven.compiler.source>` and `<maven.compiler.target>` specify the source and target compatibility versions for the Java compiler used in the project.
-In this case, it's set to Java 11, which means the project is configured to work with Java 11 source code.

-5. **Source Encoding**: `<project.build.sourceEncoding>` specifies the character encoding for the project's source files.
-It is set to UTF-8, which is a common encoding for handling various character sets.

-### Dependencies (Not Included)

-In a typical Maven project, you would also include dependencies within the `pom.xml` file.
-Dependencies are external libraries or modules that your project relies on.
-You would define them in the `<dependencies>` section of this file.
-However, since your provided `pom.xml` does not include any dependencies, you may need to add them as your project requires.

-The `pom.xml` file plays a crucial role in managing your project's build process, including compilation, testing, packaging, and dependency management.
-It ensures that your project is built consistently and can be easily shared with others for collaboration or distribution.